4-en/sdl2-engine/README.md

 - `Assets`: Loadable Assets like Textures or Sounds that can be used in Components.
 - `Prototype`: Defines GameObjects with Components that can be instantiated.
 - `Coroutine`: Functions to start coroutines from custom scripts.
+- `SceneSerialization`: Functions to save/load Scenes to/from files, including state of GameObjects and Components.

 ## How to Use